-Berlin, December 8, 2020 – Today, the German tech company Xayn launches its privacy-protecting search alternative.
-It empowers users to take back control over their data and their search results with a smooth, personalized, and transparent search experience.
+Berlin, 8 December 2020 – Today, the German tech company Xayn launches its privacy-protecting search alternative.
+It empowers users to take back control over their data and their search results with a smooth, personalised, and transparent search experience.
 Xayn is based on the latest research in privacy-protecting AI and stands for transparency and ethical AI made in Europe.

 Until now, search engines have provided either a profiled search experience or an unprofiled, but private, search.
-Xayn combines, for the first time, privacy with individualized, preference-driven personalization to provide relevant search results without the expense of the human right to privacy.
+Xayn combines, for the first time, privacy with individualised, preference-driven personalisation to provide relevant search results without the expense of the human right to privacy.